jonathanprocter/howremarkable/DEPLOYMENT_OAUTH_FIX.md

 Your app was trying to use hardcoded URLs for Google OAuth authentication, causing authentication failures when deployed to different domains.

 ## Solution Applied
-1. **Dynamic URL Detection**: Updated OAuth configuration to automatically detect the current domain using `process.env.REPLIT_DOMAINS`
+1. **Updated OAuth Configuration**: Fixed OAuth configuration to use the current active domain
-2. **Current Domain**: `ed4c6ee6-c0f6-458f-9eac-1eadf0569a2c-00-387t3f5z7i1mm.kirk.replit.dev`
+2. **Current Domain**: `8dd562d7-fb4c-4966-813d-5a9539b6da21-00-3jakdewsp4cjj.kirk.replit.dev`

 ## Required Google Cloud Console Configuration